Biecho88/build_alone/README.md

 #### Register page
 - Confirmed that the form work correctly, and user registration adds details to database.
+- Confirmed that responsivnes of the site on verious devices works properly.
+- Confirmed that toas massages display correctly and are relevant to user actions.

+#### Profile page
+- Confirmed that the form and form validation works correctly.
+- Confirmed that the edited form is saved in database.
-- Confirmed that responsivnes of the site on verious devices works properly
+- Confirmed that responsivnes of the site on verious devices works properly.
 - Confirmed that toas massages display correctly and are relevant to user actions.